WhitehawkVentures/subjective/README.md

 - Be shared across multiple workflows such that their output can be predictable and flexible
 - Provide a well-defined "intentional" interface for empty data

+Rather than creating yet another domain-specific language for creating contexts, `Subjective` allows you to plug in the library with which you are already using.
+Validations can also be accomplished using whatever you are comfortable with, as well.
+A `Subjective` context will wrap itself around the associated DSLs.

 ## Installation

 Add this line to your application's Gemfile: